bilal02arbisoft/WeatherMan-App-Task/README.md

 ## Error Handling
 The application includes robust error handling to manage scenarios such as:

--Invalid file paths
+- Invalid file paths
--Incorrect file formats
+- Incorrect file formats
--Missing data
+- Missing data
--Value conversion errors
+- Value conversion errors
--Invlaid User Input Handling
+- Invlaid User Input Handling

 ## Contribution Guidelines
 Contributions are welcome from everyone to the WeatherMan App project!
 To ensure a smooth collaboration, please follow these guidelines: